WyoBio/Wyoming-Computational-Biology-Workshop/08_sc_Differential_Expression analysis.md

 table(merged_epithelial$seurat_clusters_res0.8)
 ```

-Next, we'll utilize Seurat’s FindMarkers function to conduct a differential expression analysis between the two groups.
-To use FindMarkers effectively, we also need to use SetIdent to adjust the default ‘Ident’ to the metadata column we want for our comparison.
-For additional details on FindMarkers, refer to this resource.
+Next, we'll utilize Seurat’s `FindMarkers` function to conduct a differential expression analysis between the two groups.
+To use `FindMarkers` effectively, we also need to use `SetIdent` to adjust the default ‘Ident’ to the metadata column we want for our comparison.

-Please note that in this analysis, we are using FindMarkers to compare clusters 9 and 12.
-The standard syntax of FindMarkers requires that we designate each group of cells as ident.1 and ident.2.
-The output of FindMarkers is a table containing genes that are differentially expressed along with their corresponding log2FC values.
-The log2FC direction is based on ident.1 in relation to ident.2; genes upregulated in ident.1 have a positive log2FC, while those downregulated have a negative log2FC.
+Please note that in this analysis, we are using `FindMarkers` to compare clusters `9` and `12`.
+The standard syntax of `FindMarkers` requires that we designate each group of cells as `ident.1` and `ident.2`.
+The output of `FindMarkers` is a table containing genes that are differentially expressed along with their corresponding `log2FC` values.
+The `log2FC` direction is based on `ident.1` in relation to `ident.2`; genes upregulated in `ident.1` have a positive `log2FC`, while those downregulated have a negative `log2FC`.

-We include the min.pct=0.25 argument to test genes expressed in at least 25% of cells in either ident.1 or ident.2 groups, reducing false positives compared to the default value of 1%.
-Additionally, the logfc.threshold=0.1 parameter ensures our results only include genes with a fold change greater than 0.1 or less than -0.1.
+We include the `min.pct=0.25` argument to test genes expressed in at least 25% of cells in either `ident.1` or `ident.2` groups, reducing false positives compared to the default value of 1%.
+Additionally, the `logfc.threshold=0.1` parameter ensures our results only include genes with a fold change greater than 0.1 or less than -0.1.
 Adjusting these parameters can improve function efficiency by reducing the number of genes tested.

 ```R
 # Carry out DE analysis between both groups